 The Obverse Of The 1953 Dime

-The word “LIBERTY” appears along the upper rim positioned in front of Roosevelt’s face, while the motto “IN GOD WE TRUST” is placed in smaller lettering below his chin.
+The obverse (heads side) shows President Roosevelt facing left in a classical profile portrait.
+The word “LIBERTY” arcs along the upper rim in front of his face, and the national motto “IN GOD WE TRUST” appears in smaller lettering below his chin.

 The Reverse Of The 1953 Dime